x86-512/Metamorpheus/README.md

 # Polymorpheus
 __This project is undergoing rewrite to reduce overcomplexity and to simplify the process of adding new features__

 Polymorpheus is a polymorphic shellcode obfuscator that is designed to evade signature-based antivirus solutions and payload-based IPS Systems.
-For now, I have focused on adding static detection evasion mechanisms, but I might add dynamic detection evasion soon as well.
+Shellcode generated with this script is also capable of bypassing basic dynamic detection.
+Currently, this project only processes up to 250 instructions, so large shellcodes will not work.

 Polymorpheus is designed to work in a R-E memory region, so you can place obfuscated code into the .text section of a PE file.
 It also works on shellcode for exploits.